 A non-refundable fee of $75 for electronic submission must accompany the application.
 It may not be applied toward other charges.
 This fee must accompany every application submitted except for a doctoral degree program to follow immediately a master’s degree program in the same field at this University or for current University graduate students applying to a certificate program.
 (Fees are subject to change without notice.)

 Applicants are advised to check with appropriate academic departments concerning deadlines, and they are advised to submit their applications for admission as early as possible.
 At a minimum, applicants should file the application for admission several months in advance of the first (1st) semester of coursework.
 Students must be admitted and accept admission one month prior to the first day of classes for that term.
-All credentials, including official transcripts covering all undergraduate and graduate work taken up to the time of application, as well as the non-refundable processing fee, must also have been received to be matriculated by deadline dates.
+All credentials, including official transcripts covering all undergraduate and graduate work taken up to the time of application, as well as the non-refundable processing fee, must be received by The Graduate School to be matriculated by deadline dates.

 To ensure academic success, it is highly recommended that students studying on a visa sponsored by the University of Connecticut be present in the United States and attending classes by the first (1st) business day of their admitted term.

 Students whose native language is not English, regardless of visa status, must show evidence of proficiency in the English language by having earned either an Internet-based (IBT) TOEFL (Test of English as a Foreign Language) score of at least 79 or a Paper-based (PBT) TOEFL score of at least 550, an overall band score of 6.5 or greater on the IELTS Academic Module (International English Language Testing System), or an overall score of 53 or greater on the PTE (Pearson Test of English) Academic test.
 Some departments require the Test of Spoken English (TSE) or the Test of Written English (TWE).